 A new step-parent may not have experience parenting, and not know how to react to the stages their partner’s kids go through.
 There may be a more significant age difference between siblings — or children could be closer in age than natural siblings, causing tension.
-Kids can react strongly to the shift in family relationships: they feel like they have to compete with their new siblings or their parent’s new partner for attention.

 A blended family is unique: they have to navigate birthdays and holidays with different sets of parents, learn new roles, and get to know a new family as their own.
 Family life post-divorce can be complicated, but blended families are a chance for a fresh start and new traditions.

 While blended families can face many challenges, there are also many benefits of being a part of this type of union: